No-Regret Learning Dynamics for Extensive-Form Correlated Equilibrium: Internal counterfactual regret minimization

 \cref{alg:icfr} provides a description of the procedures adopted by~\icfr.
 At iteration $t$ and for each $I\in\I_i$, an action is sampled as follows: if the (possibly partial) normal-form plan $\pi_i^t$ sampled up to this point allows $I$ to be reached ({\em i.e.}, it is still possible that $\pi_i^t\in\Pi_i(I)$), then an action is selected according to the internal-regret minimizer $\rmi_I$ (Line~\ref{line:internal}).
 Otherwise, if $I$ cannot be reached through the (possibly partial) plan $\pi_i^t$, then we let $\sigma_I^t$ be the unique sequence in $\Sigma_i^c(I)$ whose actions are prescribed by $\pi_i^t$ (Line~\ref{line:sigmaT}).
 In this case, the player follows the strategy recommended by the external-regret minimizer $\rme_{\sigma_I^t,I}$ (Line~\ref{line:external}).
+In the update procedure, the regret minimizers are fed with the vectors $\hat u_I^t$, which, with an abuse of notation, denote the vectors whose components are defined by the values of the corresponding parameterized utility functions $\hat u_I^t$ in Equation~\eqref{parametrized_util}.
+In particular, for each $I\in\I_i$, the internal-regret minimizer $\rmi_I$ observes the utility vector $\hat u_I^t$ only if the sampled plan $\pi_i^t$ allows to reach infoset $I$, while each external-regret minimizer $\rme_{\sigma,I}$ is updated only if $\pi_i^t$ prescribes all the actions in the corresponding sequence $\sigma$ (Line~\ref{line:up_int}~and~Line~\ref{line:up_ext}, respectively).

-The crucial insight is that for each infoset $I \in \I_i$, no matter the action selected at $I$, all but one of the regret minimizers will receive a non-zero utility.
-Consequently, all but one of the regret minimizers can cumulate regret at time $t$, and that is the regret whose recommendation we follow.
+The crucial insight is that for each infoset $I \in \I_i$, no matter the action selected at $I$, only one of the regret minimizers will receive a non-zero utility.
+Consequently, only one of the regret minimizers can cumulate regret at time $t$, and that is the regret whose recommendation we follow.
 Therefore, it is possible to show that the empirical frequency of play $\bar \mu^T$ obtained via \icfr~converges almost surely to an EFCE.
 We start with the following auxiliary result.

 \begin{restatable}{lemma}{goingUp} For any $I,J\in \I_i: I\preceq J$, if $\hat R_{\sigma,J}^T=o(T)$ for all $\sigma=(I,a)\in\Sigma_i$ then $\hat R_{\sigma(I),J}^T=o(T)$. \end{restatable}

 Then, our main result reads as follows: